 Preschoolers delight in pretending to be chefs while creating recipes in the kitchen.
-Cooking can be a wonderful distraction when they're bored at home.
-However, it's understandable that moms and dads don't want to take on big, messy cooking projects during these hectic, stress-filled days.
-That's why making monster toast is the ideal treat for little kiddos during the coronavirus pandemic.
+However, it's understandable that moms and dads don't want to take on big, messy cooking projects during hectic, stress-filled days.
+That's why monster toast is the ideal treat for kiddos.

-Making Monster Toast (also called Rainbow Toast) is quick and easy, requires little supervision, and the clean up is minimal.
+Making monster toast (also called rainbow toast) is quick, easy, and requires little supervision.
+Plus, the clean up is minimal.
 Best of all, only 3 ingredients are needed: bread, food coloring, and butter (sugar and cinnamon is optional).